phrase/phrase-intellij/README.md

 There are two major actions the plugin can be used for:

-* Pushing the current keys file to PraseApp.
+* Pushing the current keys file to PhraseApp.
 * Pulling the translations from PhraseApp to your project.
 * Upload single files to PhraseApp.